mverleg/django_tex_response/README.rst

 -----------

 - Put your .tex file somewhere that the Django template engine can find.
-- Escape anything in your TeX code that has special meaning for Django, such as {{ or {% constructs
+- Escape anything in your TeX code that has special meaning for Django, such as {{ or {% constructs.
+This can be done with {% templatetag openbrace %} etc, see https://docs.djangoproject.com/en/dev/ref/templates/builtins/#templatetag
 - Optionally add Django template commands, like variables (``{{ date }}``) or even loops.
 - Your view would look something like this: